 If you’re into studying the history and culture of your vacation destination, Mexico City is a great pick for your vacation.

-Mexico City has tons of museums.
+It is filled with tons of museums.
 In fact, it claims to have the most museums of any city in the world!

-Not all of the museums in Mexico City are massive, like you are probably used to.
+Not all of the museums here are massive, like you are probably used to.
 Instead, many are smaller and more focused.
-A few museums you can find in Mexico City include:

 - Frida Kahlo Museum: A museum all about the famous artist, Frida Kahlo, set in the house where she was born and where she died.